vanix/vanix.github.io/_posts/2025-05-19-Warcraft-Rumble-Onyxia-All-Leaders-Guide-en.md

 tags: [Warcraft Rumble, Onyxia, Clear Guide, Game Tips, Mobile Game]
 ---

-I started challenging Onyxia from September 2024, and after clearing it with a low-level Rend Blackhand setup this May, I began experimenting to see if other low-level setups could also defeat Onyxia.
+I started challenging Onyxia from September 2024, and after clearing it with a low-level drakki setup this May, I began experimenting to see if other low-level setups could also defeat Onyxia.

 As I kept trying, my levels gradually increased, so I decided to go all out and challenge Onyxia with every leader.